sparkflows/sparkflows-docs/docs/rest-api/rest-api-python/python-token.rst

 Get Processor Count
 --------------------

-The below code in Python invokes Fire Insights REST API to calculate the number of processors available in Fire Insights.
+The below code in Python invokes Sparkflows REST API to calculate the number of processors available in Sparkflows.

   ::